 while some things change, others stay the same.

 i started this whole thing an a half-assed attempt at motivating myself to get things moving again musically, and it’s done that and a lot more. starting this blog may be one of the best random decisions i’ve ever made. i can say whatever i want here, no matter how absurd/inflammatory/self-indulgent it may be, and i can have an online representation of my music that reflects who i am and what i do in an honest way, that’s coming directly from me, with no one else’s fingers poking into the pie crust. it ain’t a sexy flash-driven uber-expensive website, but that’s not what i’m about, and i wouldn’t have it any other way.

 thanks to everyone who’s read my ramblings, left comments, sent me emails, or even just given their heads a shake and said, “that boy ain’t right.” having a readership to interact with and get feedback from makes this whole thing a lot more fun than it would be otherwise.

 sorry for dropping the ball a bit in the blog updating department. things have been pretty busy lately.

-the show at green bean was a lot of fun. i somehow found a way to mess up in just about every single song, which is some sort of record for me, but at least some of the mistakes weren’t too ugly. i find it kind of hilarious that one of the few songs i didn’t mess up on at all was the one we didn’t really rehearse at all. my most obvious mistakes came in songs i was pretty comfortable with.
+the show at green bean was a lot of fun. i somehow found a way to mess up in just about every single song, which is some sort of record (even for me), but at least some of the mistakes weren’t too ugly. i find it kind of hilarious that one of the few songs i didn’t mess up on at all was the one we didn’t really rehearse at all. my most obvious mistakes came in songs i was pretty comfortable with.

-it’s odd. i got these impulses to just improvise things in the middle of songs. that usually worked out well, even when i was taking some pretty big risks. it was during the more straightforward songs that worked well in rehearsal where i ended up hitting most of the ugly notes. but only on piano. when i was playing guitar or banjo, i was fine.
+it’s odd. i got these impulses to just improvise things in the middle of songs. that usually worked out well, even when i was taking some pretty big risks. it was the more straightforward songs that worked well in rehearsal where i ended up hitting most of the bad notes. but only on piano. when i was playing guitar or banjo, i was fine.